Rebecca Marino: 2021: Another comeback to the tour

-2022: US Open third round
+2022–23: US Open third round

+Entering the main-draw as a qualifier, Marino recorded wins over wins over wildcard entrant Venus Williams and Andrea Petkovic to reach the third round at the 2022 Washington Open, at which point her run was ended by Daria Saville.
+The following week at the Championnats de Granby, she defeated wildcard entrant Victoria Mboko and third seed Jasmine Paolini to make it through to the quarterfinals, where she lost to 10th seed Marta Kostyuk.

-At the US Open, she reached the third round for the first time at this major, and only a second time at this level, defeating Magdalena Fręch and Daria Snigur, before losing to Zhang Shuai.
+At the 2022 US Open, Marino reached the third round for the first time at this major, and only a second time at this level, defeating Magdalena Fręch and Daria Snigur, before losing to Zhang Shuai.

+Seeded seventh at the 2022 Chennai Open, she overcame Anna Blinkova and Katarzyna Kawa to make it into the quarterfinals, at which point she lost to third seed Magda Linette.

+Having gained entry to the main draw as a lucky loser, Marino reached the quarterfinals at the grass-court 2023 Birmingham Classic with wins over qualifiers Wang Xiyu and Emina Bektas, both in three sets, before losing to Zhu Lin in a last eight match that also went to a deciding set.

 2024: First WTA 125 singles and second doubles titles

 Ranked No. 182, Marino qualified for the Australian Open main draw, making her seventh appearance at this major.
 She lost in the first round to fifth seed Jessica Pegula.

 In February, entering as the sixth seed, Marino won the title at the W100 Guanajuato Open.
 Losing only one set in the tournament, she upset fourth seed Jule Niemeier in straight sets in the final.

 Marino qualified for the WTA 250 Nottingham Open in June, defeating Viktorija Golubic in the first round, before losing her next match to third seed and eventual champion Katie Boulter.
 The following week she won her first grass-court title at the W100 Ilkley Trophy, defeating Jessika Ponchet in three sets in the final.

 In October, she won her third ITF title of the season at the W75 Calgary Challenger, dropping just one set in the entire tournament to fellow Canadian Cadence Brace in the semifinals, before defeating qualifier Anna Rogers in the final.

-Partnering Carmen Corley, Marino won her second WTA 125 doubles title at the Abierto Tampico tournament, defeating Alina Korneeva and Polina Kudermetova in the final.
+Partnering Carmen Corley, Marino won her second WTA 125 doubles title at the Tampico tournament, defeating Alina Korneeva and Polina Kudermetova in the final.

-Playing as the sixth seed, in her final individual tournament of the year, Marino secured the biggest title of her career to date at the Dow Tennis Classic WTA 125 event in Midland, Michigan.
+Playing as the sixth seed, in her final individual tournament of the year, Marino secured the biggest title of her career to date at the WTA 125 Midland Tennis Classic in Michigan.
 After losing just one set all week with wins over qualifier Robin Anderson, Louisa Chirico, Alina Korneeva and eighth seed Lesia Tsurenko, she defeated the third-seeded American Alycia Parks in straight sets in the final.